 Short-term certificate of deposit (CD) accounts offer investors a safe opportunity to squirrel away money for a future expense.
 If you’re looking for a brief solution for storing your cash and want to earn more interest than a typical savings account will offer, a 6 month CD can make a lot of sense.
 (It’s also a good place to start if you’re building a CD ladder.)

-Using information from DepositAccounts.com, another LendingTree company and a database of offerings at more than 17,100 banks and credit unions, we found the five banks and five credit unions with the top 6 month CD rates.
-If there was a tie, we chose the institution with the smaller minimum-deposit requirement.
-We pulled these rates on July 5, 2019, and we excluded promotional offerings.
-The national average APY on 6 month CDs (among banks and credit unions) is 0.91%, according to the DepositAccounts.com database.
+Using information from DepositAccounts.com, database of offerings at more than 17,100 banks and credit unions, we found the five banks and five credit unions with the top 6-month CD rates.
+If there was a tie, we chose the institution with the smaller minimum deposit requirement.
+The national average APY on 6-month CDs (among banks and credit unions) is 0.33%, according to the DepositAccounts.com database.
 These options outperform that average by a long shot.
 (You may also want to view our picks for the overall best CD rates.)

 Banks with the best 6-month CD rates

-DollarSavingsDirect offers a select few CDs, including its high-yield 24-month CD.
+DollarSavingsDirect offers a select few CDs, including its high-yield 6-month CD.
 Interest is compounded daily and credited monthly.
 You’ll need at least $1,000 to open an account.
-It’s best to avoid an early withdrawal, as you’ll lose 90 days interest whether earned or not.
+It’s best to avoid an early withdrawal, as you’ll lose 90 days’ interest whether earned or not.